GeoCat/geocat-themes/example/README.md

-# Example slides for using the GeoCat Hieroglyph theme
+# Example of using the GeoCat theme

-This example slideshow contains all kinds of extra, custom slides.
-These can be used as (title) pages for an Introduction, Location, Author and as a start for a GeoCat Product overview.

-The GeoCat Hieroglyph theme can be found here: https://github.com/GeoCat/geocat-themes/tree/master/geocat_slides
+This example acts as a visual reference and writing guide for different kinds of documentation.

+* user manuals
+* training material
+* presentations

+This is a work in progress, focused on providing real world cut and paste examples.

 ## Make

 ```
 make help
 make clean
-make slides
+make html
 ```

 ## Maven and Ant